Kirilokk/Supervised-Learning/README.md

 ## The results

-As a result of Linear regression with one variable algorithm, we got the next relationship, where the straight line represents the relation between height and width of kangaroo nasal
+As a result of Linear regression with one variable algorithm, we got the next relationship, where the straight line represents the relation between Length and width of kangaroo nasal

 ![alt text](media/resultPlots.png ":)")​